naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg.md

 From version 3.0.0, with a goal of adding maximum flexibility without users resorting to complex HTML to accomplish simple tasks, Homebrewery provides an extended verision of Markdown with additional syntax.

 ### Curly Brackets
-Markdown is a simplified version of HTML, as such there are equivalences like the replacement of `<span></span>` and `<div></div>` with `{{ }}` for a cleaner custom formatting.
-Inline spans and block elements can be created and given ID's and Classes, as well as css properties, each of which are comma separated with no spaces.
+Standard Markdown lacks several equivalences to HTML.
+Hence, we have introduced `{{ }}` as a replacement for `<span></span>` and `<div></div>` for a cleaner custom formatting.
+Inline spans and block elements can be created and given ID's and Classes, as well as CSS properties, each of which are comma separated with no spaces.
 Use double quotes if a value requires spaces.
 Spans and Blocks start the same:

 #### Span
 My favorite author is {{pen,#author,color:orange,font-family:"trebuchet ms" Brandon Sanderson}}.
 The orange text has a class of `pen`, an id of `author`, is colored orange, and given a new font.
 The first space outside of quotes marks the beginning of the content.